 - Weeping Willow (Salix babylonica, USDA zones 4 through 9) grows up to 50 feet (15 m.) tall and has a large, rounded crown.
 They demand plenty of room, so they are suitable only for large landscapes.
 They thrive along the banks of lakes, streams and rivers, or in any sunny location where the soil stays moist.
 It’s best to plant them far from your house; otherwise, their roots will seek out and grow into your water pipes.

 - Camperdown Elm (Ulmus glabra ‘Camperdownii’), also called umbrella elm or weeping elm, makes an excellent fort or hiding place for children.
 You’ll have to do some cleanup because it drops a lot of large seeds.
 This tree is susceptible to Dutch Elm Disease, so don’t plant it where the disease is a problem.

 - Weeping Hemlock (Larix kaempferi ‘Pendula’) is a weeping, needled evergreen with lots of texture and character.
-It grows only 4 to 5 feet tall and makes a lovely lawn specimen or accent.
+It grows only 4 to 5 feet (1 to 1.5 m.) tall and makes a lovely lawn specimen or accent.
 You can also use it as an informal hedge or in shrub borders.
 Weeping hemlock needs frequent watering during dry spells.